JustIdeas/GetWifiInfo/README.md

 New Features:
 - Get all wireless information with sequence time, and send to a specific IP SERVER, PORT, in a loop time (DELAY) as a JSON OBJECT (UDP traffic).
 Why that? to know if there was any data loss bettween the transition of the cellphone through the Access Points.

+With the last update of this project, now we are able to run the Socket Server, that is a python  project, and using the APP in a smartphone, capture all data on the server side.
+The server will receive the information and save all of it in a CSV file.
+There is a example CSV result on the project, showing what we can do with the information captured.